 In the north, there are two rainy seasons, from November to December and from March through May.
 The

 heavy rains fall in April and May, and the lesser rains in November and December.
 When the heavy rains fall the roads get washed out and the animals become harder to find.

-Gorilla trekking in Uganda is a year-round activity but when you’re hiking the rainforests it will be more enjoyable to go in the drier and cooler months of January and February and again from June to September.
+Gorilla trekking in Uganda is a year-round activity.
+But when you’re hiking the rainforests it will be more enjoyable to go in the drier and cooler months.
+January and February and again from June to September are therefore the best time we recommend you to visit Uganda.
 Although rain is likely all year round, the rainy seasons (March-April and October-November) make the trek up to the gorillas particularly difficult.

-Like Uganda, gorilla trekking in Rwanda can be done all year although there are times that are more suitable than others.
-The best time to visit Rwanda for a gorilla trek is during the short dry season from mid-December to early February or over the long dry season months of June to September.
+Like Uganda, gorilla trekking in Rwanda can be done all year.
+However, there are times that are more suitable than others.
+The best time to visit Rwanda for a gorilla trek is during the short dry season from mid-December to early February.
+You might also want to go over the long dry season months of June to September.
 These periods offer the easiest hiking conditions and the lowest malaria risk.